fenekku/commandeer/README.md

 Installation
 ------------

+There are 2 ways to install commandeer:

 **babel**

 Install [babel](https://github.com/nimrod-code/babel).
 Then do:

     babel install commandeer

 This will install the latest tagged version of commandeer.

 **raw**

-You can copy the commandeer.nim file to your project and import it.
+Copy the commandeer.nim file to your project and import it.

 When I go this way for Nimrod libraries, I like to create a `libs/` folder in my project and put third-party files in it.
 I then add the